-- NEW: "Free Syrian Army" says it will honor the agreement if government forces do
+- "Free Syrian Army" says it will honor the agreement if government forces do

 - Syria agrees to pull troops from the streets and release prisoners, the Arab League says

 - Syria will launch a "national dialogue" as part of the plan, League says

 - Opposition groups say 25 people were killed Wednesday